cursorinsight/ci-trap-android/README.md

-# Mobile Data Collection Platform for Android
+# Trap Library for Android
 This library can collect various device and user data, forwarding it to a specified endpoint.
 The following data collectors are bundled with this version:

 * Accelerometer